Noppagorn/ccmd-logger/README.md

-# Cows Detector Logger
+# Colorful Console and Multi-Destination Logger

-A simple and colorful logging utility for the Cows Detector project.
-This logger provides colored output for different log levels and supports both console and file logging.
+A simple and colorful logging utility that provides colored output for different log levels and supports both console and file logging.

 ## Features